 There are a couple of ways to do a license plate search.
-One is the DMV, and the other is using online lookup services.
+One is the DMV, and the other is using third-party lookup services.
 Both options greatly differ in terms of scope and ease of search.

 1) New Hampshire Department of Safety, Division of Motor Vehicles

 Like most US states, the New Hampshire DMV is responsible for vehicle registration, record keeping and issuing license plates in the state.
 However, for privacy reasons, the DMV has certain restrictions on who and for what reason the license plate data can be released.
 Generally, vehicle owners, law enforcement agencies, insurance companies and attorneys can get access to the records.
 You can read more about the eligibility criteria here.